mattpdipietro/about-me/docs/README.md

 # README
-I'm looking forward to working with and getting to know you!
-This document is not intended to replace or override the relationship and mutual understanding we will build as we work together.
 The following is a user guide for me and how I work.
-It captures what you can expect from working with me, how I like to work, my north star principles, and some of my, uh, nuance.
-My intent is to accelerate our working relationship with this document.
+It captures what you can expect from working with me, how I like to work, my north star principles, and some of the nuance and quirks of my personality.
+This document is not intended to replace or override the relationship and mutual understanding we will build as we work together--instead, its intent is to accelerate the development of our working relationship.

+## Assumptions

+1. **You’re very good at your job.** You wouldn’t be here if you weren’t.
+If it feels like I’m questioning you it’s because I’m either trying to gain context and insights, or playing devil's advocate.

+1. **I’m not good at your job.** More often than not, you know better than I do.
+I’ll ask questions and provide context, but I won’t override you unless it's absolutely necessary.

+1. **You’ll let me know if you can’t do your job.** One of my main responsibilities is ensuring that you’re set up for success.
+Occasionally things slip through the cracks and I won’t know I’m letting you down.

+1. **You feel safe debating with me.** I find that ideas improve by being examined from all angles.
+To do so effectively, we must be able to have a safe debate.

+1. **I might tell you what to do, but I'm not going to tell you how to do it[^1].**

+## Communication
+Experience has shown me that the vast majority of issues encountered at work are the result of poor or infrequent communication.
+It is of extreme importance to me that we communicate well and often.

+I am a product of the internet.
+Teams messages are always my preferred means of communication.
+If it's particularly urgent or complex, a quick call might work best.
+That said, I am an introvert, so I might not pick up if I'm not expecting the call--just give me a heads up first.

+**MY DEFAULT IS TRANSPARENT** You can ask me anything.
+The vast majority of the time I’ll answer.
+Very rarely, I won’t be able to.
+But I’m committed to never lying to you.

-## Our Average Week
+## Availability
-We’ll have a 1:1 every week for at least 30 minutes except during HIGH ALERT (See below).
-This meeting discusses topics of substance, not updates.
-I’ve created a private Slack channel for the two us of to capture future topics for our 1:1s as well as to provide a handy historic record of what we’ve discussed.
-When you or I think of a topic, we dump it in that channel.

-We’ll have a staff meeting with your peers every week for 60 minutes no matter what.
-Unlike 1:1s, we have a shared document which captures agenda topics for the entire team.
-Similar to 1:1s, we aren’t discussing status at this meeting, but issues of substance that affect the whole team.

-You can Slack me 24 hours a day.
-I like responding quickly.

-If I am traveling, I will give you notice of said travel in advance.
-All our meetings still occur albeit with time zone considerations.
+Very few things are more important than talking to you if you want to talk to me.
+If you need to talk, let’s talk.

+**DON'T WAIT FOR THE MEETING** Heard a rumour?
+Need clarification on something?
+Blocked?
+Bring it to me as quickly as possible, we don’t need to wait for our next scheduled 1-on-1.
+As helpful as it would be, I'm not a mind reader.
+The reality of virtual working is it's very easy for things that are not in front of me to fly below the radar.

+Feel free to put something in my calendar, don’t feel like you need to ask first (though please provide the context for meeting).

+Is my calendar full?
+Send me a message and I’ll very likely be able to move something around.

-I work a bit on the weekends.
-This is my choice. **I do not expect that you are going to work on the weekend.** I might Slack you things, but unless the thing says URGENT, it can always wait until work begins for you on Monday.
+I occasionally work a bit on the weekends.
+This is my choice. **I do not expect that you are going to work on the weekend.** I might send you questions or ideas, but unless I indicate otherwise due to extreme urgency, it can always wait until work begins for you on Monday.

-I take vacations.
-You should, too.
-Disconnected from work is when I do some of my best work.
+## Feedback ##

+If you are my direct report, we will have a regularly scheduled 1-on-1 meeting at least monthly.
+This meeting is mostly *your* time and *your* agenda.
+Length, frequency, format and content is up to you.
+We’ll start with a half hour monthly and then adjust from there.

+The best 1-on-1s I’ve had have focused beyond the moment: career development, team strategy and opportunity, the bigger picture, etc. Feel free to come with a topic you’d like to discuss.
+I just ask that you spend a few moments ahead of time preparing so that we can use this time effectively.

+I believe accountability to your team is more meaningful than accountability to me.
+It’s more important that you create transparency to those affected by your results.

+**Feedback should be 360&deg;** While I'm confident in my own skills and abilities, I fully understand that I as many or more opportunities to grow and improve than anyone else.
+I am my harshest critic--there's no feedback you can provide me that I will take offense to or that will not be fully accounted for me in my own personal development.
+Please, lay it on me.

+Three dimensions are required for people to continue to give you feedback:
+- Safety - Unlikelihood of being punished for giving feedback.
+Should be high
+- Effort - The amount of work in order to give feedback.
+Should be low
+- Benefit - How likely is it that giving you feedback will materially impact your behavior?
+Should be high

+Let me know if I don't do well on any of these three dimensions.

 ## North Star Principles
-**Humans first.** I believe that happy, informed, and productive humans build fantastic product.
-I optimize for the humans.
-Other leaders will maximize the business, the technology, or any other number of important facets.
-Ideological diversity is key to an effective team.
-All perspectives are relevant, and we need all these leaders, but my bias is towards building productive humans.

-**Leadership comes from everywhere.** My wife likes to remind me that I hated meetings for the first ten years of my professional career.
-She’s right.
-I’ve wasted a lot of time in poorly run meetings by bad managers.
-As an engineer, I remain skeptical of managers even as a manager.
-While I believe managers are an essential part of a scaling organization, I don’t believe they have a monopoly on leadership, and I work hard to build other constructs and opportunities in our teams for non-managers to effectively lead.

-**I see things as systems.** I reduce all complex things (including humans) into systems.
-I think in flowcharts.
-I take great joy in attempting to understand how these systems and flowcharts all fit together.
-When I see large or small inefficiencies in systems, I’d like to fix them with your help.

-**It is important to me that humans are treated fairly.** I believe that most humans are trying to to do the right thing, but unconscious bias leads them astray.
-I work hard to understand and address my biases because I understand their ability to create inequity.
+**Team first.
+Always.** Teams either succeed together, or they fail together.
+MVPs don't come from losing teams.

+**Failure is not an option, it's an inevitability.** I expect everyone to fail at some point.
+Though striving for perfection in a noble endeavor, achieving it is often impossible.
+What I don't find acceptable is making easily avoidable mistakes.
+Falling short despite strong effort and carelessness are not the same thing.

-**I heavily bias towards action.** Long meetings where we are endlessly debating potential directions are often valuable, but I believe starting is the best way to begin learning and make progress.
-This is not always the correct strategy.
-This strategy annoys those who like to debate.
+**I heavily bias towards action.** Long meetings where we are endlessly debating potential directions are often valuable, but I cannot tolerate having the same meeting and the same discussion more than once.
+At some point, we just need to start doing something or we'll never do anything.

-**I believe in the compounding awesomeness of continually fixing small things.** I believe quality assurance is everyone’s responsibility and there are bugs to be fixed everywhere… all the time.
+**Few things are more important than continous improvement.** We should all strive to be better today than we were yesterday.

+**Quality is everyone's responsibility.** Nothing to add.
+This one speaks for itself.

 **I start with an assumption of positive intent for all involved.** This has worked out well for me over my career.

-**I need you to know that sometimes we are in HIGH ALERT and things will get strange.** There is an exception to many of my practices and principles and that is when we are in a HIGH ALERT situation.
-HIGH ALERT conditions usually involve existential threats to our company.
-During this time, my usual people, process, and product protocols are secondary to countering this threat.
-If it is not obvious, I will alert you that I am in this state along with my best guess of when we'll be done.
-If I am constantly in this state, something is fundamentally wrong.

-## Feedback Protocol
-I firmly believe that feedback is at the core of building trust and respect in a team.

-At Thomson Reuters, there is a formal feedback cycle which occurs once a year.
-The first time we go through this cycle, we’ll draft a proposed set of [OKRs](https://en.wikipedia.org/wiki/OKR) for you for the next review period.
-These are not product or technology OKRs; these are professional growth OKRs for you.
-I’ll send you these draft OKRs as well as upward feedback from your team before we meet so you can review beforehand.

-In our face-to-face meeting, we’ll discuss and agree on your OKRs for the next period, and I’ll ask for feedback on my performance.
-At our following review, the process differs thusly: I’ll review you against our prior OKRs, and I’ll introduce new OKRs (if necessary).
-Rinse and repeat.

-Review periods are not the only time we’ll exchange feedback.
-This will be a recurring topic in our 1:1s.
-I am going to ask you for feedback in 1:1s regularly.
-I am never going to stop doing this no matter how many times you say you have no feedback for me.

-Disagreement is feedback and the sooner we learn how to efficiently disagree with each other, the sooner we’ll trust and respect each other more.
-Ideas don’t get better with agreement.
+**I view everyone as a peer.** To be honest, I'm really not comfortable being a position of authority.
+I do not care to be pandered to.
+Never feel the need to "sir" me--I've not been knighted...yet.

-## Meeting Protocol
+## Personality quirks
-I go to a lot of meetings.
-I deliberately run with my calendar publicly visible.
-If you have a question about a meeting on my calendar, ask me.
-If a meeting is private or confidential, its title and attendees will be hidden from your view.
-The vast majority of my meetings are neither private nor confidential.

-My definition of a meeting includes an agenda and/or intended purpose, the appropriate amount of productive attendees, and a responsible party running the meeting to a schedule.
-If I am attending a meeting, I’d prefer starting on time.
-If I am running a meeting, I will start that meeting on time.
-If it’s not clear to me why I am in a meeting, I will ask for clarification on my attendance.

-If you send me a presentation deck a reasonable amount of time before a meeting, I will read it before the meeting and will have my questions at the ready.
-If I haven’t read the deck, I will tell you.

-If a meeting completes its intended purpose before it’s scheduled to end, let’s give the time back to everyone.
-If it’s clear the intended goal won’t be achieved in the allotted time, let’s stop the meeting before time is up and determine how to finish the meeting later.

-## Nuance and Errata
+**I use metaphors.
+A lot.** It's better than puns.
+I try to keep the sports metaphors to a minimum, but they work so well for discussing team dynamics (and unfortunately, not everyone plays Dungeons and Dragons).
+If you do play D&D, I would love to guest as an NPC in your game.
+I'm a forever DM, and it's garbage.

+**My default coping mechanism is sarcasm and humor.** I'd much rather laugh in the face of impending doom than cry about it.

 **I am an introvert** and that means that prolonged exposure to humans is exhausting for me.
-Weird, huh?
-Meetings with three of us are perfect, three to eight are ok, and more than eight you will find that I am strangely quiet.
-Do not confuse my quiet with lack of engagement.

-**When the 1:1 feels over, and there is remaining time** I always have a couple of meaty topics to discuss.
-This is brainstorming, and the issues are usually front-of-mind hard topics that I am processing.
-It might feel like we’re shooting the shit, but we’re doing real work.
+More specifically I am a textbook [INTJ](https://www.16personalities.com/intjs-at-work).

-**When I ask you to do something that feels poorly defined** you should ask me for both clarification and a call on importance.
+**When I ask you to do something that feels poorly defined** just ask me for both clarification and a call on importance.
 I might still be brainstorming.
 These questions can save everyone a lot of time.

-**Ask assertive versus tell assertive.** When you need to ask me to do something, ask me.
-I respond incredibly well to ask assertiveness (“Rands, can you help with X?”).
-I respond poorly to being told what to do (“Rands, do X.”) I have been this way since I was a kid and I probably need therapy.
+**Ask assertive versus tell assertive.** When you need to ask me to do something, just ask me.
+I respond incredibly well to ask assertiveness (“Matt, can you help with X?”).
+I respond poorly to being told what to do (“Matt, do X.”).
+"Because I said so" is not a valid explanation.

 **I can be hyperbolic** but it’s almost always because I am excited about the topic.
-I also swear sometimes.
+I also swear ~~occasionally~~regularly.
 Sorry.

-**I love to start new things** but I often lose interest when I can mentally see how the thing is going to finish which might be weeks or month before the thing is actually done.
-Sorry.
-I’m getting better at this.

-**If I am on my phone during a meeting for more than 30 seconds, say something.** My attention wanders.

-**Humans stating opinions as facts** are a trigger for me.

-**Humans who gossip** are a trigger for me.

-**This document is a [living breathing thing](https://github.com/randsleadershipslack/documents-and-resources/blob/master/howtorands.md)** and likely incomplete.
-I  update it frequently and would appreciate your feedback.
+**This document is a [living breathing thing](https://github.com/MatthewDiPietroTR/MatthewDiPietroTR/edit/main/docs/README.md)** and likely incomplete.
+It's new, and I plan to update it frequently.
+I'd love your feedback.

+[^1]: There are two exceptions to this rule.
+1) I've been told I have to tell you how to do it and I've lost that argument or 2) the team has not taken responsibility for determining a course of action in a timely, efficient manner.
+In case of the second scenario, feel free to propose an alternative approach provided the outcomes are the same.